What Is Narcissistic Rage & How to Heal From It

 How to Cope With Narcissistic Rage

-• Set firm limits: Make it clear what behavior is not okay and be ready to leave if the anger doesn't stop.
-"Don't talk to me that way."
-I'll end this conversation if you keep going.
+- Set firm limits: Make it clear what behavior is not okay and be ready to leave if the anger doesn't stop.
+Learning how to respond to narcissistic rage calmly can help you stay centered and protect your emotional boundaries.

 If You Struggle With Narcissistic Rage Yourself